This four-in-one vaccine protects against tetanus, diphtheria, pertussis and polio. These diseases are easily prevented with immunization.

 - A common infection that spreads easily by coughing and sneezing

-- Causes severe coughing spells, which can lead to vomiting, breathing and sleeping difficulties
+- Causes severe coughing spells, which can lead to vomiting and breathing and sleeping difficulties

 - Pertussis can cause pneumonia, brain damage and death